eure-kai/ConwayTwoPlayer/README.md

 # ConwayTwoPlayer
-A 2-player game I made in Python based on Conway's Game of Life (April 2021)
+Python implementation of 2-Player Conway's Game of Life (April 2021)